imphilippesimo/zerodash-iac/README.md

 Kubernetes Infra as code for services needed for zerodash project deployment

 ## Services
-Jenkins, Sonarqube, Mysql, Adminer, ElasticSearch, Logstash, Kibana
+Jenkins, Mysql, dashboard.

+{ElasticSearch, Logstash, Kibana, Sonarqube} : Later

 ## Deployment
-* Prerequisites
+###Prerequisites

 We suppose you already have a access to a running kubernetes cluster Make sure you have installed locally Kubectl and that it's connected to your cluster

-* Clone the project
+Clone the project and open a terminal at the project's root

-* Installing jenkins
+###Installing jenkins

 `cd jenkins && ./init.sh`